richardjgowers/mm_portal/content/mmic/index.md

 {{< /code >}}

 The MMIC package is written in python.
-For more info about the API and component design, see the data validation <a href="#data_valid">section</a> and the online <a href="https://github.com/MolSSI/MMIC">documentation</a>.
+The design and component types in MMIC are discussed in the next 2 sections.

 # Component design
-All components in MMIC are subclasses of `ProgramHarness`, which is the most fundamental component in MMIC.
-Each component must define its input/output classmethods that return the models associated with the component schemas.
+All components in MMIC are subclasses of [ProgramHarness]((https://github.com/MolSSI/mmic/blob/main/mmic/components/base/base_component.py#L8)), which is the most fundamental component in MMIC.
+This class performs data validation and program execution, and it provides input/output classmethods that return the models associated with the component schemas.
 Since all components have the same API, using any of them implies invoking a single classmethod (`Component.compute`) which internally does the schema validation for the input model, instantiates the component object, calls `Component.execute` method that returns the output model, which is finally validated before it is returned to the calling process.
 This is summarized in the flowchart below for the
 `Component.compute` method.

 <p class="aligncenter">
 <img src="/images/mmic_flowchart.svg">
 </p>

-The fundamendal class that performs data validation and program execution is [ProgramHarness](https://github.com/MolSSI/mmic/blob/main/mmic/components/base/base_component.py#L8).
-See the online <a href="https://github.com/MolSSI/MMIC">documentation</a> for more info.
+There are several types of subclasses of `ProgramHarness` which are discussed in the next section.
+For more information on the MMIC design, see the online <a href="https://github.com/MolSSI/MMIC">documentation</a>.
 To learn about how components are designed in practice, see the "getting started" [tutorial](/tutorials/getting_started).

 # Component types
 There are 3 distinct and general types of *blueprint* components that could be used when designing a new component in MMIC.